Adibaba26/CyberSecureGuide/replit.md

-# CyberAware - Cybersecurity Education Platform
+# SecureLearn - Cybersecurity Education Platform

 ## Overview

-CyberAware is a mobile-first educational platform designed to teach cybersecurity awareness to students through interactive lessons, quizzes, and resources.
+SecureLearn is a mobile-first educational platform designed to teach cybersecurity awareness to students through interactive lessons, quizzes, and resources.
 The application provides cyber safety tips, interactive quizzes, educational posters, and learning resources in an engaging, mobile-optimized interface.

 ## System Architecture